andrinux/PCFS/README.md

 * More on the way... :)

 ##Technology
 It is pretty hard to debug a kernel space file system.
 So I decide to try a userspace one first and migrate it to kernel version.
+Actually, migrating to Kernel is always necessary.

 ##How did I do